 This means you must plan ahead—don’t leave your submission to the last minute.
 It’s much better to get something done early and then refine it from there (especially with the GitLab submission process).
 We won’t accept last-minute excuses for lost work, etc. so make sure you’re aware of all the submission deadlines and plan accordingly.
 Also, make note of the communication policy above—if you need help/assistance from a lecturer or tutor you can’t get it after hours/at the last minute.

-Special assessments will not necessarily take the exact same form as the original assessment item, e.g. they may be oral examinations.
+Deferred assessments will not necessarily take the exact same form as the original assessment item, e.g., they may be oral examinations.

-From the date that your marks for any assessment item is released electronically, you have a period of two weeks in which to appeal your mark.
-After this period your mark will be final.
+From the date that your marks for any assessment item are released electronically you have a period of two weeks in which to appeal your mark.
+After this period your mark will be locked in.

 These rules are not at odds with being resourceful and working collaboratively—you should discuss your work in this course with others taking the class.
 However, you must never misrepresent the work of others as your own.

 If you break any of these rules, it’s very likely you’ll get caught—we’re pretty good at finding this stuff out.
-The consequences of plagiarism are much worse than a bad mark on an assignment and we (the lecturers and tutors) don’t enjoy being a part of it any more than you do.
-Please help to make this a course which focuses entirely on the learning process and not on policing academic misconduct issues.
+The consequences of plagiarism are much worse than a bad mark on an assignment.
+Please help to make this a course which focuses entirely on the learning process and not on detecting misconduct.

-For your convenience, we also try hard to make sure the tools required for this course can be used on your own machine (e.g. your laptop or home desktop).
-They’re all free, and they run on Windows, macOS and Linux.
+All the software required for this course can also be used on your own machine (e.g. your laptop or home desktop).
+All the software is free and runs on Windows, macOS and Linux.

-If you wish to install and use the tools on your own machine, please follow these steps:
+If you wish to install and use the tools on your own machine, here’s the process:

-- use the information provided on these web pages to identify & install the appropriate tools
+follow the instructions to identify & install the appropriate tools

-- use Piazza to seek help from others in the class
+- use the COMP1720 forum to seek help from others in the class